Firstly, here are some stats. When continuous labour support was provided by doulas, women experienced a:

 - epidural uptake was less than 15%, compared to a 62.9% national average (49.3% spontaneous births).

-If you want to know more about how you could benefit from our support, please contact us.
+If you want to talk more about our own statistics, or anything else, please contact us.